IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 ### Usage Flow

-1. Set Structure ID in the Analysis tab
+1. Select Structure in the Analysis tab (3T7-M8 Keepstar is default)
 2. Switch to the Depletion tab
 3. Click **Analyze Depletion**
 4. Review items sorted by priority score